 How to Write a Project Charter in 20 Minutes

-Open a blank document.
-Write five headings: Goal, In Scope, Out of Scope, Milestones, Success Criteria.
-Spend four minutes on each section.
+Open the free Project Charter Workbook.
+It walks you through each of the five sections with prompts that make the writing faster and the output more useful.
+Write each section in plain language.
 Do not try to make it perfect.
 Make it clear and specific.
 A rough charter that all stakeholders have read and agreed on is worth more than a polished charter that no one has looked at since kickoff.

 How to Use the Charter Once the Project Starts

 Reference the charter every week.
 When a stakeholder requests a change, open the charter and check whether the request is in scope.
 If it is not, it goes through the formal change request process.
-If it is, it moves forward as planned work.
+Use the free Scope Creep Risk Checker to score your project against the most common scope vulnerabilities before and during the project.
+If a risk is flagged, the charter is the first document you go back to.

 - How to Stop Scope Creep Before It Derails Your Project